Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: The Stroboscopic Approach

 \subsection{Achieving Sufficiently Short Proton Bunch Size}

 The differentiation of pion energies based on the neutrino arrival time spectrum is tightly peaked in time, with a broad tail.
 This timing effect is smeared out by the time spread of the proton bunch impinging on the target.
-Figure~\ref{fig:TimeVsE} shows how the effectiveness of time-slicing depends on the time-profile of the proton bunch.
-At the roughly 1~\nsec{} bunch lengths, typical of the Fermilab neutrino facilities, the correlation between timing and energy is mostly washed out except for a small, low-statistics tail.
+Figure~\ref{fig:TimeVsE} shows how the energy and time correlation of the neutrinos becomes smeared when the proton bunch has a non-zero time-width.
+At the roughly 1~\nsec{} bunch lengths typical of the Fermilab neutrino facilities the correlation between timing and energy is mostly washed out except for a small, low-statistics tail.

-Fully exploiting the stroboscopic techniques in the paper would require much shorter bunch sizes, approaching 100~\psec{}.
+Fully exploiting the stroboscopic technique would require much shorter bunch sizes, approaching 100~\psec{}.
 These shorter bunch times can be achieved by rebunching the proton beam at a higher frequency.

-We propose to rebunch the beam, superimposing a higher 10th-harmonic frequency substructure (see Section \ref{RF}).
-With existing RF technology one could adiabatically change the beam from $\sim$1-\nsec{} long bunches spaced every $\sim$20~\nsec{} into $\sim$100-psec bunches spaced by $\sim$2~\nsec{}.
-These `thin' bunches would be both short enough and widely spaced enough to capture the desired energy and flavor affects.
+We present a scheme for rebunching the Fermilab Main Injector (MI) proton beam, superimposing a higher 10th harmonic frequency substructure (see Section \ref{RF}).
+With existing RF technology one could adiabatically change the beam from $\sim$1~\nsec{} long bunches spaced every $\sim$20~\nsec{} into $\sim$100~\psec{} bunches spaced by $\sim$2~\nsec{}.
+We refer to these bunches as `531 MHz bunches'.
+These bunches would be both adequately short and separated to capture the desired energy and flavor effects.
 In the following sections, we outline the technical steps and hardware needed to rebunch the proton beam.